sagarvivek77/Shopp-E/README.md

 # Shopp-E
 This is a Java Full Stack Capstone Project on Ecommerce Web Application, as a part of training from Wipro by RPS Consulting.
-Done by @sagarvivek @vyshanavi @sai_tharun @sujithra
+Done by:-
+@sagarvivek
+@vyshanavi
+@sai_tharun
+@sujithra